clux/.textadept/Readme.md

 The CoffeeScript module has been modified to fit with later versions of textadept.
 In particular:

-- extra keyboard shortcut taken out to insert snippets of js
+- extra keyboard shortcut taken out to insert snippets of js - was clashing with jump to
 - tweaked run command and added compile shortcuts (line numbers of compiled correspond to node stacktraces)